madiganbrodsky/vague_contracts/README.md

 The directory `data` contains the (anonymized) data from the experiment and the data from the LLM portion of the paper.

 The directory `analyses` contains the R scripts used for analysis and visualization for both the human and LLM portion of the paper, as well as post-hoc analyses.

+The directory `models` contains the Python and R scripts used to compare the predictive accuray of OpenAI's `text-davinci-003` model under zero and few-shot prompting regimes.